ozobot/python-libraries/docs/linefollower/source/async/intro.rst

 This way is simple and less verbose, but does not guarantee you'll get all the data - what if the data changes several times between two consecutive reads?
 This is where watching comes in.
 Most of the sensors have a `watch` method providing an asynchronnous context manager attached.
-The context manager provides an asynchronnous iterator over all the sampled sensoric data.
+The context manager returns a container that can be used as an asynchronnous iterator over all the sampled sensoric data.
 The sampling is stopped when the context manager closes, but the sampled data are available until the iterator goes out of scope.

 .. code-block:: python
   :caption: Watching sensors